 • *No loudness restrictions

-I’ve found some parents/students wanting to buy a grand or baby grand piano for the beauty of the sound it produces.
-The reasoning is that if the student hears the incredible sound, which can only be produced by a grand, he/she will become even more encompassed with the will to learn and practice piano lessons.
+We’ve found some parents/students wanting to buy a grand or baby grand piano for the beauty of the sound it produces.
+The reasoning is this: if the student hears amazing sound, he/she will become even more encompassed.
+This will lead to more desire to learn and practice piano lessons.
 If the student is loving that sound; he or she will spend more time practicing.
-I do believe this to be true, but please also see my thoughts on an electric/digital piano.
-To purchase a grand or baby grand you will need a fairly large budget and ample space, but if you have both it may well be worth your time.
+We do believe this to be true, but please also see the notes on electric/digital piano.

 A piano is often a very large investment, especially if you are looking for a grand or baby grand.
 These can be quite pricy new, and you may save a few bucks buying used.
 However; if you are going to purchased a used piano you should plan on finding another trustworthy expert such as a professional piano tuner.
 Bring this person with you when you have found a piano you think you would like to own and have that expert give you his evaluation of that instrument.
 Now you can feel more confident spending those thousands of dollars.